abhicreato/abhicreato/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/abhishek-pawaskar-a652b01ba/)

 👋 Hi, I’m Abhishek.
 I am an professional Full stack web developer & AWS Certified Solutions Architect Associate  with good knowledge of back-end techniques.
 Skilled in Java & JavaScript.
 I love learning different technologies and using them to make well structured applications.
 I also love to design systems and fixing minor issues which helps in the long run.
 I have experience working on projects in a team as well as individually.
-Other than programming, I spend most of my time playing/watching football.
+Other than programming, I spend most of my time in Gym and playground playing cricket.

 💞️ I’m happy to collaborate on open source projects.